Texas becomes the latest US state to adopt crypto and blockchain technology under its commercial law.

 ‘Virtual currency’ means a digital representation of value that functions as a medium of exchange, unit of account, and/or store of value and is often secured using blockchain technology.”

-In a new interview by Cointelegraph, Lee Bratcher, the president of the Texas Blockchain Council, says that House Bill 4474 allows “institutional investors to get involved with sizable investments.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+In a new interview by Cointelegraph, Lee Bratcher, the president of the Texas Blockchain Council, says that House Bill 4474 allows “institutional investors to get involved with sizable investments.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram